Provably Efficient Model-Free Algorithm for MDPs with Peak Constraints: Simulations

 In order to compare the proposed algorithm, we consider three other baseline algorithms: the greedy policy, the balanced policy, and the optimal non-causal algorithm.
 The greedy policy tries to consume the harvested energy as much as possible in each slot, as calculated by $P_h = \min(\bar{P}, B_h +E_h)$.
 We also consider a balanced policy that consumes the fixed amount of energy in each slot if available, where the fixed value is calculated by $\sum_{h=1}^H E_h/H$, while that is limited by the available energy at each time.
 However, the balanced algorithm uses the future energy arrivals and is not a causal strategy.
 Further, the optimal strategy when all future energy arrivals are non-causally known is also used to show the performance of the proposed algorithm.
 We note that the proposed algorithm only assumes that the constraint function in state $s$ and action $a$ can be queried, but the function is not explicitly known, thus, the algorithms that project to the constraint function are not considered as they require complete knowledge of the function.

-In Fig. \ref{fig:Learn_pro}, we plot the sum of the transmission rate in each episode, and the number of constraint violations in each episode (the number of constraint violations in each episode is between $0$ and $H$).
-The simulation collect the 1000 trajectories of the MDP and the reward and the number of violations at each episode are average along the trajectories.
-We see that the reward converges around 10,000 episodes and the constraint violations go to zero.
-Thus, the policy converges, and the final policy satisfies the peak constraints.

-Based on the convergence results, we choose $K=12,000$.
-In Fig. \ref{fig:compare}, we set the mean of the harvested energy as $8,9,10,11,12$ and show the performance of different algorithms.
+In Fig. \ref{fig:compare}, we set the mean of the harvested energy as $8,9,10,11,12$ and compare the performance of different algorithms.
+In order to illustrate the policy convergence to the optimal, we choose $K=50000$ for the proposed algorithm. $\bar{P}$ is set to $15$ in this comparison.
 We see the balanced policy achieves higher performance than greedy policy because the energy can be allocated more reasonably while requiring non-causal information of energy arrival.
 The performance of the non-causal convex solver achieves the highest reward since it is an upper bound on the performance.
-However, The proposed algorithm achieves nearly the same performance as the upper bound, which shows that our algorithm is able to achieve the optimal solution.
+However, the proposed algorithm achieves nearly the same performance as the upper bound, which shows that our algorithm is able to achieve the optimal solution.
 Furthermore, the proposed algorithm doesn't need any prior knowledge of the harvested energy and the constraint functions, which is a great advantage over the convex solver.